RobotGarden/github-intro/README.md

 [Information on tags](tags.md)

+# Notes

+GitHub does not use git-flow: http://scottchacon.com/2011/08/31/github-flow.html

 # License

 The materials for this class are licensed under the Apache license.
 See the file LICENSE for details.